 It was a man at SHANTI, Paul Stern, who sent me to Keith and Gery.

-I actually found my way to them, and they welcomed me in to their very cozy home that they shared with 3 or 4 dogs and two cats – they called them their children.
+I actually found my way to them, even though I was new to San Francisco, and they welcomed me in to their very cozy home that they shared with 3 or 4 dogs and two cats – they called them their children.

 Keith, the younger man was small and thin, with punk hair and a mustache, and Gery was more heavy built, with a beard and large brown eyes.
 It was hard to tell that they were sick, both of them.

 We sat down in their kitchen, and they offered me coffee and a coke.

 I was ten minutes late and apologized, but that was no problem.
 They were used to it.
 As public spokes persons for SHANTI they had been interviewed a lot.

 There had been journalists who said they would come at five, but turned up exhausted at nine, asking them what it felt like to be dying.
 And then they would disappear out of their lives, and Keith and Gery would never receive articles or anything.

 However there had been journalists that had stayed in touch and sent articles.
 They specifically mentioned Wall Street Journal, one of their journalists had interviewed Keith, and sent flowers on the day the article about him was published.